cvxgrp/cvxpygen/README.md

 This custom solver is specific to the problem family and accepts different parameter values.
 In particular, this solver is suitable for deployment on embedded systems.

+CVXPYGEN accepts CVXPY problems that are compliant with [Disciplined Convex Programming (DCP)](https://www.cvxpy.org/tutorial/dcp/index.html).
+DCP is a system for constructing mathematical expressions with known curvature from a given library of base functions.
+CVXPY uses DCP to ensure that the specified optimization problems are convex.
+In addition, problems need to be modeled according to [Disciplined Parametrized Programming (DPP)](https://www.cvxpy.org/tutorial/advanced/index.html#disciplined-parametrized-programming).
+Solving a DPP-compliant problem repeatedly for different values of the parameters can be much faster than repeatedly solving a new problem.

 For now, CVXPYGEN is a separate module, until it will be integrated into CVXPY.
-As of today CVXPYGEN works with linear and quadratic programs.
+As of today, CVXPYGEN works with linear and quadratic programs.

 ## Installation